Grants to pay off student loans

 - Nonprofit/volunteer student loan forgiveness

-- Forgiveness programs administered by corporate employers for employees
+- Forgiveness programs by corporate employers for employees

 P.S.
-If a grant application period has passed, set a reminder in your calendar to check back at a later date and see if it reopens.
+If a grant application period has passed, set a reminder to check back at a later date and see if it reopens.
 Many grants are given out every year, and they’re often first come, first served.

 Career-based grants

-Career-based grants are national grants that provide funds to people in specific careers who qualify, like teachers, medical personnel, and more.
+Career-based grants are national grants that provide funds to qualified people in specific careers, like teachers, medical personnel, and more.
 They can be awarded by the government, colleges and universities, hospitals, and businesses.

 Grants for doctors, nurses, and other healthcare professionals